martinbros/Luggable-PC/README.md

 ## Goal

-To build a luggable (portable) PC utilizing off the shelf parts for use at LAN parties and other remote events.
+To build a luggable (portable) PC utilizing off the shelf computer parts for use at LAN parties and other remote events.
+Heavy inspiration was taken from [Ragnar84's](https://pcpartpicker.com/b/yjrV3C) build.

 ## Construction